 Of course I had to try the same thing more than once.
 Just to be scientific and prove to myself that really you cannot do a massive overhaul overnight.
 I learned though, but not from the first time I tried.

-Because it had not worked I had just continued using what i had before.
+Because it had not worked I had just continued using what I had before.
 Didn't know what else to do at that time.
 I certainly didn't want to throw away everything and start over after spending a LOT of money.
-I came to the idea of taking it slow and taking very small steps to a nourishing diet.
+I came to the idea of taking it slow and taking very small steps to a nourishing diet would be a better plan.
 So I started thinking about what would be easy steps to take and what would work with my family.
 Some things would be easy, others not so much, but maybe I could make the less easy changes easier as well.

 I also started thinking and reading about habit changing as changing a diet is changing a habit.
 Changing habits is not the easiest of things, it takes time.
 One thing I learned was that you should only change one or two habits at a time, though one would be easier to maintain.
 That would then have to at least be a habit for 30 days before moving onto the next one.